-The Scottish Government will seek FBC 'assurance' from the Service and the other Scottish emergency services and an FBC Assurance Group has been set up to facilitate this.
-The very high level summary is that SG and the three Scottish emergency services (3ESS) have significant concerns about the affordability, the assumptions made in the FBC, meeting all user requirements and the robustness of the decision making to arrive at the preferred option.
+The Scottish Government will seek FBC 'assurance' from the Service and the other Scottish emergency services.
+The Scottish Government is working up the 'ask' of each of the Services regarding the assurance of the FBC.
+The very high level summary is that SG and the three Scottish emergency services (3ESS) have significant concerns about the affordability and contingency, the assumptions made in the FBC, meeting all user requirements and the robustness of the decision making to arrive at the preferred option.
 A Scottish Finance Sub-Group has also been established with representation from Scottish Government and 3ESS.
 The potential financial pressures presented by ESMCP have been acknowledged by Scottish Government but no firm funding decisions have been made.
+A new financial model will be released as part of the new FBC which will be examined by each of the 3ESS individually and collectively with Scottish Government.

-Heads of Terms have also been agreed with the key ESN suppliers (EE and Motorola) to ensure contracts are in place to support the revised ESN timescales and the incremental approach to ESN delivery.
-The intention of the ESMCP Team was that these extensions would be confirmed by a formal Change Authorisation Notice (CAN) by 31st March 2019.
-The Heads of Terms with Motorola allow for Airwave contract extensions to December 2022, there is an option to extend by an additional 12 months if required.
-However, delays incurred have resulted in the finalisation of the Motorola CAN being put back to 14th May 2019 and the EE CAN until 31st July 2019.
+Change Authorisation Notices (CANs) have been signed with the key ESN suppliers (EE and Motorola) to ensure contracts are in place to support the revised ESN timescales and the incremental approach to ESN delivery.
+The CAN with Motorola allows for Airwave contract extensions to December 2022, there is an option to extend by an additional 12 months if required.
+The EE CAN allows for more masts than originally planned to boost the coverage footprint.
+The CAN is currently being reviewed by 3ESS to assess any impact elsewhere on coverage.
+The ESMCP continues move from 'reset' to 'ramp-up'.
+A new governance structure has been implemented and is bedding in.